julianalaya7-dot/Juliana-Laya/06-risk-management-transgo/README.md

 ### About TransGo Global

-TransGo Global is an international logistics company operating across **24 countries**, managing complex supply chains for manufacturing, retail, and pharmaceutical clients.
+TransGo Global is an international logistics company operating across 24 countries, managing complex supply chains for manufacturing, retail, and pharmaceutical clients.
 The company has undergone significant digital transformation over the past three years: